Rideau Canal Skateway's uncertain future predicted 18 years ago | CBC News

 The professor and research chair at the University of Waterloo was tasked by the National Capital Commission (NCC) in 2005 to prepare a report on the long-term implications of climate change on the commission's tourism and recreational activities.

-While his modelling did not predict a season such as the current one where the Skateway's opening is in serious jeopardy, Scott did warn that the average length of the Rideau Canal Skateway season would become shorter as a result of climate change.
+While his modelling did not predict a season such as the current one where the Rideau Canal Skateway's opening is in serious jeopardy, Scott did warn that the average length of its season would become shorter as a result of climate change.

-He predicted the season length would decrease from roughly 61 days in 2005, to somewhere between 43 and 52 days by 2020.
+He predicted the average season length would decrease from roughly 61 days in 2005 to somewhere between 43 and 52 days by 2020.

 According to a detailed analysis commissioned by the NCC in 2021, the average season length is now around 46 days.